Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

 ### APSC 160
 *Difficulty: ⭐*

 Definitely the most enjoyable course in term 1.
-APSC 160 teaches you how to code in C and is the only flipped classroom in first year ( you learn the material at home and the prof goes over the main points in class).
+APSC 160 teaches you how to code in C and is the only flipped classroom in the first year ( you learn the material at home and the professor goes over the main points in class).
 You do not need prior coding experiences to exceed in this course and watching your code run for the first time can be very exciting.
 Most of the class time is used for homework which means you have minimal workload at home and you can leave class fairly early once you finish.
 - Workload:
 	- Weekly screencast and coding assignments

 - Exams:
 	- 2 midterms and 1 final.
-First midterm easy second midterm hard and the final easy.
-Just make sure you can write code fast exam time is a bit tight.
+The first midterm was easy, the second midterm was hard, and the final was easy.
+Just make sure you can write code fast because the exam is a bit tight on time.

 - Study Recommendations:
-	- Watch screencast and code assignment on time and by yourself.
+	- Watch the screencast and do the code assignments on time and by yourself.

 ## Semester 2
 ### Math 101
 *Difficulty: ⭐⭐⭐*

-Math 101 teaches you how to do integration for the first half of the course and series for the second half .
+Math 101 teaches you how to do integration for the first half of the course and series for the second half.
 The integration part was a review from IB but definitely not the series part.
 * Resources:
 	- [Textbook](https://personal.math.ubc.ca/~CLP/CLP2/)
 	- [Past Exams](https://secure.math.ubc.ca/Ugrad/pastExams/)